-Such is the warmth of this jacket I felt no need for a base-layer—even when riding at a relaxed pace in temperatures bordering on sub-zero.
+Such is the warmth of this jacket I felt no need for a even one of the best base layers—even when riding at a relaxed pace in temperatures bordering on sub-zero.
 On longer rides, the jacket remained comfortable with no seams causing niggles and it never felt restrictive in any way.

 Putting in some harder efforts, I was boardering on overheating.
 Fortunately, the zip is easy to operate—even with cumbersome winter gloves—and the ensuing flood of cold air kept me comfortable.

 The flaps on the rear pockets did allay any worries of my phone auto-ejecting on rough terrain, but, as a consequence, it did make extracting the phone rather more difficult.
 Although I had more confidence in my keys staying put than with ordinary pockets, the inclusion of a zipped pocket would have provided me with greater peace of mind.

 Although the Mille GT Ultraz Winter Jacket Evo is unquestionably expensive, this level of price tag isn’t unprecedented, with Castelli’s Double Espresso winter jacket also retailing for £290.
 However, there are more affordable jackets out there which offer comparable performance, such as Santini’s Vega Extreme (£239) and Sportful’s Fiandre Cabrio (£210), both of which were awarded 9/10 in their reviews.

 In Assos' defence, it's kit is renowned for lasting for years - so purchasing a solid winter item from the range is generally considered a good investment, even if the initial outlay is a big one.